GiuliaGualtieri/Machine_Learning_Mask_Cassifier/README.md

 For training the model it has been chosen a train-test-split, with test size of 0.20 of the total number of sample (50K with mask, 50K no mask).

-The choice of the model was selected by comparing 5 differents models on 5folds-CV of the entire dataset.
+The choice of the model was selected by comparing 5 differents models on 5folds-CV of the training set.
 The models compared are:
 -GradientBoost: GradientBoostingClassifier() with n_estimators=50;
 -RandomForest:  RandomForestClassifier() with n_estimators=100;
 -NaiveBayes: GaussianNB();